-To be admitted without conditions, an applicant must meet admission requirements, including admission requirements for international students when applicable.
+To be admitted without conditions, an applicant must meet admission requirements, including admission requirements when applicable.
 If one or more requirements are not met, a student is considered for admission with conditions.
 Decisions resulting from holistic review are made on a rolling basis.